theYeeti/pact-lang.org/docs/beginner/pact-on-atom-sdk.md

 # Pact Development on Atom SDK

-This tutorial will get you up and running with the Pact programming language on your local environment.
+This tutorial will get you up and running with the Pact programming language on the Atom SDK.

 **Topics covered in this tutorial**